Scar Camouflage vs Laser: Which Is Better?

 How scar camouflage works

-At SkinAlchemy, we use a two-step approach.
-First, we treat with an inkless (serum-based) technique that improves the texture and stimulates natural healing from within.
-Then, if color contrast remains, we layer precision pigment camouflage on top.
+Then, if color contrast remains after inkless sessions, we layer precision pigment camouflage on top.
 The combination addresses both texture and color — something laser alone cannot do.

 What each approach is best for